kdoore/1335GitBook/abstract_pattern_class.md

 ```

-In the main tab, now we can use an instance of the child class patterns to control what pattern is created when a menu button is active.
-We can use a baseClass
+In the main tab, now we can create an instance of the child class patterns to control what pattern is created when a menu button is active.
+We can use a baseClass, Pattern, object reference variable to refer to our child class object instances.
+We initialize and create our child class instances by calling the default constructors: EraserPattern(), and RectanglesPattern()

 ```java